jopohl/urh/README.md

 5. Type ``` urh ``` in a terminal or search for ``` urh ``` in search bar.

 ### Running from source
+If you like to live on bleeding edge, you can run URH from source.

+#### Without Installation
 To execute the Universal Radio Hacker without installation, just run:
 ```bash
 git clone https://github.com/jopohl/urh/